ftrackhq/ftrack-action-handler/doc/release/migration.rst

-Actions build on the :ref:`BaseAction <api_reference/BaseAction>` class can be easily upgraded to the new ref:`AdvancedBaseAction <api_reference/AdvancedBaseAction>` changing the baseclass, from:
+Actions build on the :ref:`BaseAction <api_reference/BaseAction>` class can be easily upgraded to the new :ref:`AdvancedBaseAction <api_reference/AdvancedBaseAction>` changing the baseclass, from:

 .. code::